S-Shape Body Type: The Curvy Silhouette

 Overall Impression

 The body has a flowing, continuous curve from shoulder to knee with no straight or angular sections.
-Clothing naturally drapes in curves rather than hanging straight.
+Clothing naturally drapes in curves rather than hanging straight down.

 Waist-to-Hip Ratio for the S-Shape

 The waist-to-hip ratio (WHR) is calculated by dividing your waist measurement by your hip measurement.
-It is the most commonly used metric to quantify the degree of curvature:
+This is the most commonly used metric to quantify the degree of curvature in S-shape bodies.

-A woman with a 27-inch waist and 38-inch hips has a WHR of 0.71—squarely in the classic S-shape range.
-Remember that WHR is one data point; the visual S-curve also depends on bust depth, posture, and how the lumbar spine curves.
+A woman with a 27-inch waist and 38-inch hips has a WHR of 0.71, placing her squarely in the classic S-shape range.
+Remember that WHR is one data point.
+The visual S-curve also depends on bust depth, posture, and the natural curve of your lumbar spine.

 Calculate Your Ratios

-Our body shape calculator determines your waist-to-hip ratio and identifies your body type—including whether you fall into the hourglass/S-shape category.
+Our body shape calculator determines your waist-to-hip ratio and identifies your body type, including whether you fall into the hourglass or S-shape category.

 Styling the S-Shape Body Type